 ‘FLIER’, ‘MALIK’, ‘SPARROW’.
 Nothing happened.

 Sydona’s hands vibrated even more as each attempt failed to open the door.

-Turning the rusty handle of the abandoned building, she creeped into the darkness that waited indoors.
+Turning the rusty handle of the abandoned building, she crept into the darkness waiting inside.
 It reminded her of an old office building.
-A circular reception desk stuck out proudly in the lobby, while a long hallway on the right side homed several offices.
-Thinking of where they might be keeping Giovonna, she searched for stairs leading down.
-She thought perhaps there was a laboratory there, and most likely, out of sight from onlookers.
+A circular reception desk stuck out proudly in the lobby, while a long hallway on the right side housed several offices.
+Sydona thought back to what Willow told her about where the NFA kept their laboratories.
+To keep citizens from stumbling onto them, they normally set up in basements where they could work in secret.
+She searched for stairs leading down.
 As she made her way down the hallway, a few more people showed up with guns, but Sydona took them all out.

 Time was running out, and she needed to find Giovanna before it was too late.
-She ran to the back of the building where she hoped was an emergency stairwell that lead to a basement.
-Another man ran into her on the stairs on her way down and she took him out with no issues.
+She ran to the back of the building where she hoped to find an emergency stairwell leading to a basement.
+Another man ran into her on the stairs, and she took him out with no issues.
 At the bottom, the place opened up into a large hollowed out parking garage.
-It had remnants of an old camp that Willow mentioned the NFA did experiments in.
-A cemented brick wall shaped a makeshift office in the corner of the lot.
-It was clear it wasn’t made when the original building was constructed.
-The only place that seemed logical to hold a prisoner was in that room, and Sydona ran straight for it.
+It had remnants of an old camp Willow mentioned the NFA did experiments in: broken glass, cots with holes, a couple white tents that looked halfway broken down.
+They were in a hurry to leave.
+A brick wall created a makeshift office in the corner of the lot.
+It was clear it wasn’t made when the original building was constructed, just like the garage.
+The only place that seemed logical to hold a prisoner was in that room, and Sydona bolted straight for it.